|A lich who, having existed for countless centuries, has grown almost unimaginably powerful through the study of dark magic.|

 Throwing nets are very useful against ancient liches.
 Hitting one at the edge of your line of sight with one guarantees it won't be able to follow you for several turns, allowing a fairly safe escape.
 Hitting one in melee range will make it vulnerable to stabbing attempts, allowing Short Blades specialists to make very short work of them.

 As always, remember that killing a summoner destroys all its summons.
-If you are confident you can finish off an ancient lich before its summoned Fiend buddies can finish off you, go for it.
+If you are confident you can finish off an ancient lich before its summoned fiends can finish off you, go for it.
 If you aren't confident of that, consider what safe escape routes you have available.